vmware-labs/node-replicated-kernel/doc/src/Testing.md

 redis-benchmark -h 172.31.0.10 -t get,set,ping
 ```

-Should yield output similar to this:
+Should yield output similar to this (using qemu e1000):

 ```log
 ====== PING_INLINE ======